-One of the most famous ghosts to haunt San Remo is the Painted Lady.
+The Painted Lady is one of the most famous ghosts to haunt San Remo.
 The Painted Lady was a madame who stayed in and died in room 33.
 People staying in the room have reportedly heard knocking on the door to the room and having things moving and other odd stories.

-There are also stories of hearing a man’s voice in the room and movement and other random noises.
+There are also stories of hearing a man’s voice in the room, movement, and other random noises.
 People suspect it is the ghost of a man who killed himself there.

 A double murder was also said to have occurred in the restaurant of the San Remo Hotel.
 People who spend time in the restaurant have seen a dark, shadowy figure crossing the room.
-These are just a handful of the sightings and paranormal activity that occur at the San Remo Hotel.
+These are just a handful of the sightings and paranormal activity at the San Remo Hotel.
+BOOK A ROOM]

-Guests to the Emblem also have the opportunity to enjoy everything, a haunted hotel in San Francisco has to offer.
-One of the most frightening ghosts to appear at the Emblem has appeared to a number of the housekeeping staff.
+Guests to the Emblem also have the opportunity to enjoy everything a haunted hotel in San Francisco has to offer.
+One of the most frightening ghosts at the Emblem has appeared to a number of the housekeeping staff.

 Along with being a wonderful place to stay, Nob Hill Hotel is among the most haunted San Francisco hotels.
 Over the more than 100 years since it was built, people have reported approximately 20 different ghosts still inhabiting the hotel.

-Built in 1875 on the corner of Market and New Montgomery in San Francisco, the Palace Hotel was considered one of the largest and most luxurious hotels in the world.
-It is now San Francisco’s longest-serving hotel and it’s seen its fair share of strange paranormal occurrences and events over the years.
+Built in 1875 on the corner of Market and New Montgomery in San Francisco, the Palace Hotel was considered one of the world’s largest and most luxurious hotels.
+It is now San Francisco’s longest-serving hotel and has seen its fair share of strange paranormal occurrences and events over the years.

-The most well-known ghost of all at the Palace Hotel is the Lady in Red.
-She could be a woman simply looking for revenge, or as many believe she may be a succubus, roaming the hallways and rooms looking for men traveling alone.
+The Lady in Red is the most well-known ghost of all at the Palace Hotel.
+She could be a woman simply looking for revenge, or as many believe, she may be a succubus, roaming the hallways and rooms looking for men traveling alone.